kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/daytrip/2019-11-10-shanga-be-kind-and-recycle-arusha-tanzania.md

   circuit: Arusha
   review:  🤩Visit and feel happy about the crafters and your purchases ✌️
   price: 25
-  best_time: 🌞 all year round | 9am - 4.30pm
+  best_time: 🌞 all year round | 9 am - 4.30 pm
   accommodation:
     five_star: "N/A"
     mid_star: "N/A"